 • The Stratford District Council provides accounting and administrative services to the Percy Thomson Trust.
 The Trust pays a fee for these services.

-The Percy Thomson Trust leases to a third party a portion of the building asset for operation of a Café.
+The Percy Thomson Trust leases to third parties, a portion of the building asset for operation of a café and a professional surveyor.